suneric/aircraft_scanning/README.md

 - aircraft_scanning_visualize. the package of visualizing the point cloud acqruired by realsense camera.
 - aircraft_scanning_gazebo. the package of gazebo simulation
 - aircraft_scanning_teleop. the package of teleop operation for controlling the quadrotor and realsense camera.
-- aircraft_scanning_plan. the package of path planning with MonteCalorTreeSearch
+- aircraft_scanning_plan. the package of path planning with MonteCalorTreeSearch and MAX-MIN Ant System (MMAS)

 ## features
 - start gazebo simulation with teleop (make sure the teleop_twist_joy is installed)